gorbash1370/gorbash1370/boring_README.md

 # Projects

-[whisper_wrapper](https://github.com/gorbash1370/whisper_wrapper) | A simple but feature-rich implementation of [OpenAI's Whisper](https://github.com/openai/whisper) transcription model.
+[whisper-wrapper](https://github.com/gorbash1370/whisper_wrapper) | A simple but feature-rich implementation of [OpenAI's Whisper](https://github.com/openai/whisper) transcription model.
 My first published coding project!

-[rename_packt_vids](https://github.com/gorbash1370/rename_packt_vids) | Simple, niche script that renames Packt course video files (format `video1_1`) according to their individual Series/Module and Episode titles.
-Feeds in nicely to [whisper_wrapper](https://github.com/gorbash1370/whisper_wrapper).
+[rename-packt-vids](https://github.com/gorbash1370/rename_packt_vids) | Simple, niche script that renames Packt course video files (format `video1_1`) according to their individual Series/Module and Episode titles.
+Feeds in nicely to [whisper-wrapper](https://github.com/gorbash1370/whisper_wrapper).

+[humble-bundle-book-info](https://github.com/gorbash1370/humble-bundle-book-info) | Script does a little web-scraping via Google Books API & Bing Search API to automate researching individual titles in Humble Book Bundles, just using the HB webpage url.
+All the gathered information is output to nicely formatted text files.
+See [/HumbleBundleBooks](https://github.com/gorbash1370/humble-bundle-book-info/tree/main/HumbleBundleBooks) for sample outputs.

 _More Coming Soon!_

-If you do happen to have reeeeeally enjoyed my work then what I would most appreciate is a pat on the back, but, [Contributions to the Caffine Fund](https://www.buymeacoffee.com/gorbash1370) are always welcome too.
+If you do happen to have reeeeeally enjoyed my work then what I would most appreciate is a pat on the back, but, [Contributions to the Caffine Fund](https://www.buymeacoffee.com/gorbash1370) ☕ are always welcome too.

 # Collab